-If the Headstock does not run smoothly, even after adjustment, inspect the Main Gear to ensure that no chips, dirt or dust have damaged the gear.
+If the Headstock does not run smoothly, even after adjustment, inspect the Main Gear to ensure that no chips, dirt or dust has damaged the gear.

-Remove both of the front Thrust Plates by removing the thirty (30) Hold Down Screws.
+Remove the front Thrust Plates by removing the (48) forty-eight Hold Down Screws.

 Lift the Headstock from the Housing.
-Refer to the Clamshell Cross Section.
+Refer to the Clamshell nomenclature.

-The Main Gear and the Main Bearing may now be inspected.
+The Main Gear and the Main Bearings may now be inspected.

-Check the Bearing, Housing, and the race on the Gear.
+Check the Bearings, Housing, and the race on the Gear.